AstroContainers/opencl-icd-demo/README.md

 The simple C code "src/demo.c" is linked against a generic OpenCL Installable Client Driver (ICD) Loader.
-When the Docker container is run "as is"
+When the Docker container is run "as is", no OpenCL platform is available and the demo will print

     $ docker run astrocontainers/opencl-icd-demo

-no OpenCL platform is available and the demo will print

     Failed to obtain platform IDs

 Nevertheless, when the host OpenCL platform is passed to the container